RedParrotBerkeley/presidential_debate_app/README.md

    git clone https://github.com/yourusername/presidential-debate-simulator.git
 2. Navigate to directory:
    cd presidential-debate-simulator
+3. Open script.js and paste the following apiKey into line 19 and click save 'sk-proj-6fKzMEDb1eqluqbulKMwT3BlbkFJaGYfTfJhbcKobhrWLBuk'
-3. Open index.html in your web browser.
+4. Open index.html in your web browser.
 (Best using Chrome)